mdg-2018/cloud-manager-quick-launch/README.md

 # Getting Started

-## I'm a MongoDB Employee, using mSIDE
+## I'm a MongoDB Employee, using the SM UI
-This is all pre-configured then... go to mside.tech and run there.
+If you want to use the self-managed UI, visit the application, log in with your account.
+Upon logging in, you'll need the password protecting the deployment.
+Get it from the `#presales-self-managed` slack channel.

+You can also get this link off of mside.tech

 ## I want to run this on my own

-Glad to hear.
+Fun.

 ### Step 1: Edit config `deployConfig.json`
 There is a `deployConfig.sample.json` - rename this to `deployConfig.json` and change the following fields: